FRX132/Growthbot.py/README.md

+Expotential Trading Bot
-expotential Trading Bot focused on XAUUSD,BTCUSD, GBPJPY built with a Signalprovider, Trading Logic & Notifier
+ocused on XAUUSD,BTCUSD, GBPJPY built with a Signalprovider, Trading Logic & Notifier